aloysdev/dotfiles/README.md

+> :information_source: This repository is used to store my dotfiles and quick installation scripts for my personal needs.
+Feel free to check only the configuration files you are interested in (see [config](./config) folder).

+---

 [**Debian 12 (bookworm)**](https://www.debian.org/releases/bookworm/)

 # Why Debian ?

 - Made of free and open source software and will always be 100% free.
-- Stable, secure and relable.
+- Stable, secure and reliable.
-- Large communitity.
+- Large community.
 - Server version available.

 See https://www.debian.org/intro/why_debian for more.